 Start Now.
 There’s no time like the present.
 The sooner you start saving for retirement, the more time there is to grow funds and to earn the money you will live off of later.

 Take Advantage of company 401ks and other stock or savings options.
 If your company matches your retirement investment, you’ll be able to reach your goal faster.
 Some companies also offer stock options where you can purchase at a reduced rate.
 Consider it another creative way to save toward retirement.
+Once you have a taste for stocks, there are plenty of other stocks you can invest in too, which will give you a steady income without actually doing too much.
+Alternatively, you could use the services of the best forex broker and start investing in various currencies.

 See a financial advisor who can help you invest.
 These professionals use questionnaires to evaluate risk tolerance as well as gather data to determine financial need.
 Using this formula, they make professional recommendations on where to invest your money.